eritbh/yuuko/README.md

 Yuuko's core is available as [a module on npm](https://www.npmjs.com/package/yuuko).
 It extends [Eris](https://github.com/abalabahaha/eris) and is basically an alternative to its CommandClient class.

+The goal of this module is to provide me a base I can use to make basic, single-server bots.
+As a result, it doesn't include any faculties for things like per-guild prefixes or configuration.

 ### Installation

 ```bash